-The flagrant use of catapults for harmful and destructive purposes in the Datchet, Horton and Wraysbury Ward has been recognised.
+The flagrant use of catapults for harmful and destructive purposes (in particular against wildlife and property) in the Datchet, Horton and Wraysbury Ward has been recognised.
 RBWM is now considering the introduction of a Public Space Protection Order locally.
 The supporting report, PSPO details and maps can be found here.

 The consultation received 1,434 responses, almost all from local residents, with strong overall support for implementing the PSPO to address catapulting across the specified areas.
 Of those who answered the key question, 1,396 agreed or strongly agreed with the proposal, while only 35 disagreed.
 [Who were these objectors?]